 You will find an “Add product” product button on your dashboard.
 Alternatively, you can go to the Products menu and click “Add Product.”
 Click the button, and you will be taken to a page like the following –

 First of all, there are two dedicated sections to provide the product title and description.
 Below, you can upload the product images.
 You can drag-and-drop the images to rearrange their position.

 Next, you will find options to set the price, define the SKU, and configure the shipping options for this product.
 You can create different varieties of the product from the “Variants” section.

 “Search Engine Listing Preview” enables you to edit the title, meta description, and URL to help you get better ranking on the search engine result pages.

 The right sidebar enables you to schedule the product to be published at a future date, define the product type, and choose the vendor.

 There is another option to add the product to a collection so that the customers can easily find relevant products.
 You can create new collections from the Products > Collections page.

-Alternatively you can use Oberlo app for adding products.
-This app helps transport the product details directly from the wholesaler page to your shopify store.
+Alternatively, you can use the Oberlo app for adding products.
+This app helps transport the product details directly from the wholesaler page to your Shopify store.
 You can then change the pricing and other details as you want.